 According to the autopsy, the cause of the child’s death was blunt force trauma to the head.
 Darlington County Coroner Todd Hardee has ruled the death as a homicide.

 Investigators also reportedly discovered that he had old signs of abuse and say the suspects failed to seek medical help in a timely manner.
 It was also discovered that Kaiden’s father lives in New York, but Holden and Watson were the guardians.

-Both will appear in court on May 22 at 9 a.m.
+Both were scheduled appear in court on May 22.